 LISTEN NOW to my podcast with Kristin and learn more about ADHD and addiction, the harmful effects of juuling and the advice you should stress to your kids about pills.

 Statistically only 10% of people with addictions, get help.
 That means 90% of addicts don’t seek treatment.
-If you or someone you know are struggling with addiction, I encourage you to seek help for yourself or the person you know now.
+If you are struggling with addiction, I encourage you to seek help for yourself.
+Likewise, if you know someone who is struggling with addiction, encourage them seek help.

 Learn more about ADHD treatment HERE